 - Also important, not to pin the same pin to the same board often.
 This appears spammy.

 Optimizing your Pinterest Strategy

-My Pinterest strategy, thanks to Pinaffiliate Masterclass teachings, includes using a scheduler to share my pins to group boards and continually loop my board pins.
-I used to use Board Booster but switched to Tailwind after it shut down.
+My Pinterest strategy, thanks to Pinaffiliate Masterclass teachings, includes using a scheduler to share my pins to group boards and continually share my pins on autopilot.

 The social proof

 I know, you want to see numbers.
 Let me share some lovely stats with you to show you my growth in the past couple of months.
 Of course, everyone’s results will differ.
 The screenshots you see below are from when I first got serious with blogging.
 I went from almost no views to a huge increase.
 Now, my growth is not so dramatic.

 I started using this Pinterest strategy in May, and that is when I also tweaked my Pinterest account to improve optimization.

 These are my Pinterest stats for the month of May.
 You can see where I started using the scheduler and tweaked my profile that the impressions start to skyrocket.
 You can see your stats by going to analytics.pinterest.com.

 These are my Google Analytics from May to the end of July.
 You can see where my sessions begin to increase with the help of Pinterest.
 Of course, holidays (a huge dip on July 4th) and weekends in the summer are rough on page views, but the results are evident.